 1. Erase traces

-You can also adjust the settings for the Logout button so that the browser will delete all temporary Internet files, cookies and personal certificates.
+You can also adjust the settings so that the browser will delete all temporary Internet files, cookies and personal certificates.
 Simply check the boxes to enable these additional functions.

 If SiteKiosk is used with the print function